KarthikeyaPatnala12/whatsapp_sticker_spammer-/README.md

 $ python3 main.py
 ```

-After cloning the app if any error occurs you need rechange the locations as your screen width.
+After cloning the app if any error occurs you need rechange the locations according to your screen locations.
+open Terminal/CMD or Python IDLE run these commands to know the locations of individual stickers.
+import pyautogui
+pyautogui.position()

 ## Want to Contribute?